Gostkowski kicks 49-yarder as Titans beat Jaguars 33-30

 Stephen Gostkowski kicked a 49-yard field goal with 1:36 left, and the Tennessee Titans remain undefeated after holding off the Jacksonville Jaguars 33-30 Sunday.

+“To get a chance to win at the end of the game, that’s what you practice for,” said Gostkowski, who kicked his second straight game-winner after struggling in the opener.
+“Luckily we were able to come through today.
+It’s exciting to get the win and get the Titans to 2-0.”

-”He came up huge for us there at the end, that was no chip shot,” Titans quarterback Ryan Tannehill said of Gostkowski, who struggled in the opener. ”It was a tough kick in a crucial point in the game and had nothing but confidence he was going to bang it through, and that’s exactly what he did.”
+Quarterback Ryan Tannehill said Gostkowski came up huge for the Titans on something that wasn’t a chip shot.

+“t was a tough kick in a crucial point in the game and had nothing but confidence he was going to bang it through, and that’s exactly what he did,” Tannehill said.

 Jeffery Simmons batted a pass by Gardner Minshew, and Harold Landry III grabbed the ball out of the air with 47 seconds left to seal the victory.